Aliases for LAT Gene

 GeneCards Summary for LAT Gene

-LAT (Linker For Activation Of T Cells) is a Protein Coding gene.
-Diseases associated with LAT include cranial nerve palsy.
-Among its related pathways are Immune System and Signaling by GPCR.
+LAT (Linker For Activation Of T-Cells) is a Protein Coding gene.
+Diseases associated with LAT include cranial nerve palsy and arthus reaction.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include protein kinase binding and SH3/SH2 adaptor activity.

 UniProtKB/Swiss-Prot for LAT Gene